Speak with confidence on every subject, at any time … as an EXPERT

 Blinkered thinking is an inevitable outcome of life’s longevity.
 However, life gave me one hell of a shake-up.
 I met an actual witness to the alien UFO encounter at Roswell.
 Something I will be eternally grateful for and something I would like to share.

-Roswell’s Final Witness is a personal journey of discovery as the shackles of my lifetime of experiences and beliefs are smashed.
+WE SHOULD NEVER HAVE TRUSTED THE ALIENS is a personal journey of discovery as the shackles of my lifetime of experiences and beliefs are smashed.
 That journey has been recreated, with artistic license, so that the reader can fully appreciate the magnitude of my personal discoveries, the significance of what I’ve uncovered that potentially threatens the very existence of mankind.

 These free lateral thinking lessons are brought to you by Michael John Muxworthy